 AUR20716 Certificate II in Automotive Vocational Preparation: covers the skills and knowledge required to perform minor maintenance and repair of an automotive vehicle body.
 The range of technical skills and knowledge is limited.
 This qualification reflects the role of individuals who perform a limited range of tasks relating to identifying and inspecting mechanical and electrical components and systems of light vehicles, heavy vehicles, outdoor power equipment, bicycles, marine craft and motorcycles.

-Credit in the VCE or VCAL: recognition of up to two units of credit at Units 1 and 2 level and a Units 3 and 4 sequence.
+Credit in the VCE or VCAL: recognition of up to two VCE VET units at Units 1 and 2 level and a VCE VET Units 3 and 4 sequence.

 The VCE VET Automotive program booklet contains information relating to the qualification approved by the VCAA for delivery to VCE or VCAL students.